-Based on existing staffing levels and assuming 235 workdays per year, it would take most NMED programs multiple years to assure compliance with all permitted or licensed facilities.
-This means that businesses subject to laws passed by the Legislature, regulations adopted by state boards and commissions, and permits and licenses issued by the Department go largely unchecked by NMED staff for years.
-New Mexicans likely perceive greater oversight by NMED than what is achievable under existing budget and staffing levels.
-NMED cannot offer technical assistance to the regulated community or assure compliance with legislation, rules, permits, and licenses that protect public health and the environment beyond what NMED's budget allows.
+Based on existing staffing levels and assuming 235 workdays per year, it would take most NMED programs multiple years to conduct inspections to assure compliance with all permitted or licensed facilities.
+Each year NMED carefully assesses, based on available resources, how to best regulate and assure compliance of businesses that are subject to laws passed by the Legislature, regulations adopted by state boards and commissions, and permits and licenses issued by the Department.
+With tens of thousands of regulated entities, NMED's employees, across programs and bureaus, carry a significant workload.

-10 OSHA inspectors oversee 68,041 employers, or 6,804 employers per inspector
+9 OSHA inspectors oversee 67,945 employers, or 7,549 employers per inspector

-At current staffing levels, Air Quality Bureau staff can visit all permittees once every 9.6 years
+At current staffing levels, Air Quality Bureau staff can visit all permittees once every 8.1 years